 Shopping list

-• Aluminium foil — £1 (only needed if the container is transparent)
+Aluminium foil (only if container is transparent) Any supermarket £1

 Assembly